CDCgov/data-exchange-portal/README.md

 We encourage TDD while making changes to this app.
 To run unit tests for the front end, simply run `yarn test` in the project root directory.
 These tests will be run as part of the acceptance criteria for a PR.

 To run unit tests for the back end, simply run `./gradlew test` in the project `api` directory.
 These tests will be run as part of the acceptance criteria for a PR.

+### Using Mock Service Worker for mocks and testing

+We are using Mock Service Worker(MSW) for making local development easier and more consistent.
+MSW is being used for both network call intercepts and mocks in unit/e2e tests.

+All of the configuration for MSW is in the `src/mocks/` directory.
+There is a setup file for the server MSW for testing and one for the browser for intercepting network calls.
+All mocked data will live in the `src/mocks/data` directory.
+All of the mocked routes and responses live in the `src/mocks/handlers.ts` file.

+To enable mocking of network calls, set the `VITE_DEV_MOCKING_ENABLED` env var to true.

 ## Manual Deployments to the Dev Environment